mhbeals/mhwood.github.io/contribute/database_histories.md

 	### Metadata Schema

 	[A summary of the metadata schemas employed by the collection in the data, metadata and structure files.
-Links to bespoke standards or documentation should be suplied if available]
+Links to bespoke standards or documentation should be supplied if available]

 	### Backend Structure